NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 ent2 = ttk.Combobox(wrapper2, value=IV_Meds, width=45, font=("Helvetica", 15))
 `

-In the `def update_wastedItemsList()`, I used `ent2.get()` to get the value of object ent2 which is the Drug's name seen in the second column of the  the first Treeview(trv).
+In the `def update_wastedItemsList()`, I used `ent2.get()` to get the value of object ent2 which is the Drug's name seen in the second column of the  the Treeview(trv).

 3. Third Feature : `list`

-The `IV_Meds` is a list made of 10 drugs so far, and the user can select one drug when he/she is entering the data of the item that is going to be wasted
+The `IV_Meds` is a list made of 15 drugs so far, and the user can select one drug when he/she is entering the data of the item that is going to be wasted.
+Check the screenshot above.

 Python code for the list `IV_Meds`;